 An Inflection Point in the History of Multimedia: Video Ethnographies of Visual Almanac and News Navigator

-The Computer History Museum’s Center for Software History has been conducting what we call “video ethnographies” to record and preserve the experience of running historical software.
+The Computer History Museum’s Software History Center has been conducting what we call “video ethnographies” to record and preserve the experience of running historical software.
 To put it simply, a video ethnography is a filmed demonstration of a historical piece of software, running on its original hardware or in emulation, demonstrated by a person with firsthand knowledge of the software, including original software creators and developers.

 We believe that to properly document software, more than just its bits and code need to be preserved.
 Software is a performance, and must be experienced live in order to fully capture its nature and workings.
 As software ages, it becomes more difficult to preserve it in a state in which it can be run.
 Therefore, it is important to capture the experience of running the software on original hardware when it, and many of the software’s original creators, are still available.
 We call these demos “ethnographies” because beyond simply demonstrating the functionality of the software, we are simultaneously interviewing the demonstrator about the significance of the software in its larger cultural and social context.

-Over the course of 2018, the Center for Software History has conducted two video ethnographies surrounding a key moment at the end of the late 1980s and early 1990s, the birth of multimedia, which can be defined as a form of media that mixes text, graphics, audio, video, and animations together in an interactive and nonlinear form.
+Over the course of 2018, the Software History Center has conducted two video ethnographies surrounding a key moment at the end of the late 1980s and early 1990s, the birth of multimedia, which can be defined as a form of media that mixes text, graphics, audio, video, and animations together in an interactive and nonlinear form.

 The first is an investigation into the Visual Almanac (102675565, 102647922, 102651553), the Encyclopedia of Multimedia (102651553), and other software titles in CHM’s permanent collection that include LaserDiscs.
 These titles were created by Apple Computer and ran on Macintosh computers connected to a LaserDisc player via an RS-232 serial cable.
 Software on the Mac controlled the playback of video on the LaserDisc, allowing an interactive and nonlinear viewing experience.
 This software came in the form of a HyperCard stack.
 HyperCard, created by famed Apple software engineer Bill Atkinson, was an interactive hypertext environment that combined text, graphics, and sound.
 With a scripting language (HyperTalk) and an external plug-in architecture allowing developers to later add animations and even digital video, it became an authoring platform for much of the multimedia software of the early 1990s.
 In many ways, HyperCard presaged the modern World Wide Web.
 Prior to digital video becoming widespread on desktop PCs, HyperCard lacked the capability to show video, but could be configured through plug-ins to control content playing on an attached LaserDisc player.
 The Apple Multimedia Lab produced many of these hybrid computer/LaserDisc titles for educational and marketing uses.